MinecraftHopper/MinecraftHopper/_help/installing-forge/index.markdown

 ## Installing Forge in the MC launcher
 You'll need Java to install Forge.
-If you are using Linux and using 1.12.2 or below then you'll need to make sure that you have Java 8.
 [See this article to learn how to install Java](/help/installing-java)

 * Go to the [Minecraft Forge website](https://files.minecraftforge.net/)
 * Choose a Minecraft version from the list on the left.
 * Click "Show All Versions"
 * Pick a Forge version from the list.
 Most of the time, just using the Forge version at the top of the list is sufficient.
-* In the list, click the circular i icon to the right of "Installer" to get a direct download to the file.
 ![forge-allversions](/static/images/help/installing-forge/forge-all-versions.png)

 ---

 <br><small>Some older versions of Minecraft have a Windows installer option for Forge, You can use that if you wish.</small>

-* If you get an advert, you probably clicked the wrong thing.
 * Run the installer .jar file.
 And you should get something like the below
 <small>(Note this picture was taken on Linux so the path will look different)</small>
 ![forge-installer](/static/images/help/installing-forge/forge-installer.png)